 Co-Principal Investigator: Dr. Jamie Todd

-Eligibility Requirements: People who qualify for this study are at least 40 years old; have COPD as determined by a breathing test administered during a screening visit; and are current or former heavy smokers (tobacco exposure equal to or greater than the equivalent of smoking at least one pack a day for 10 years).
+Eligibility Requirements: People who qualify for this study are at least 40 years old; are current or former heavy smokers (tobacco exposure equal to or greater than the equivalent of smoking at least one pack a day for 10 years).
 They may or may not have COPD or emphysema.

 Exclusion Criteria: People who are listed for a lung transplant and people who are participating in an investigational drug trial will not qualify for this study.

-Study Requirements: People who enroll in the study after completing a phone screening, an in-person screening and a breathing test called spirometry will be asked to complete a medical questionnaire to document smoking history; complete a physical activity questionnaire; walk for six minutes; and have their height and weight measured.
+Study Requirements: People who qualify and choose to enroll in the study will be asked to complete a medical questionnaire to document smoking history; complete a physical activity questionnaire; walk for six minutes; and have their height and weight measured.
 During the five years of study follow-up, participants also will be asked to alternate between an in-person study visit and a telephone interview every six months.
 This study aims to follow participants for five years; however, participants can withdraw at any time.
 Compensation will be offered throughout the study.

 Pro00011196, Pro00072667, Pro00074034